cbowman422/hapi-hour/README.md

 ## Description

-HAPI Hour an app built to help you find drink recipes from the cocktail db API.
-You can search by name/ phrase, search by ingredient, choose and random drink, or start with a base ingredient choice and browse.
+HAPI Hour is an app built to help you find drink recipes from the cocktail db API.
+You can search by name/ phrase, search by ingredient, choose a random drink, or start with a base ingredient choice and browse.

 ## Link to PLANNING.md